 The City of Plymouth prepares a biennial budget.
 The two-year budget strengthens forecasts and streamlines the budget development process.
 Because Minnesota law requires cities to adopt a budget annually, the City Council adopts the first year of the budget and approves the second-year budget in concept.
 This cycle assists in long-term planning while allowing the City Council to adjust the second year’s budget for mandates, unanticipated events or significant changes in the economy.

 The City Council holds special budget study sessions throughout the year, and approves the final budget in early December.
 All budget meetings are open to the public.
 The City Council also holds a public hearing to receive public comment at a regular council meeting in December.
-View the Dec.
-11, 2018 budget presentation (PDF), which was presented to Council in December 2019.
+View the 2020 budget presentation (PDF), which was presented to Council in December 2019.

 Capital Improvement Plan

 The Capital Improvement Plan is a five-year projection of the capital replacement costs and additional capital needs.
 It does not give authority to spend, but assists with the preparation of the biennial budget by detailing upcoming capital expenditures by funding source.